Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

-This unit is given as usual by sending the identity $1\in T^\ell$ to the canonical element of the pairing of $\mathfrak{K}_i$ with itself over $T^{\ell-2}$ given by matching the diagrams along the side with $\ell$ red strands, and simplifying.
-This is given by the sum of all diagrams with no crossings, and a single pair of red cups and caps with a black strand inside each cup and cap.
+Thus the unit is given by sending the identity $1\in T^\ell$ to the canonical element of this pairing.
+This is given by the sum of all diagrams with no crossings, and a single pair of red cups and caps with one black strand inside the cup and inside the cap.
 We can evaluate any other element of the algebra by multiplying the image of the identity on the left or right.
 Note that any idempotent which does not have exactly 1 black strand between these two reds will kill this element and thus be sent to zero.
+For example

-In general, this evaluation can proceed by fixing some horizontal slice $y=a$ and pinching the $i+1$st and $i+2$nd red strands the together to make a cup and cap; if at $y=a$ there is not exactly 1 black strand between these two reds, we get 0.
+In general, this evaluation can proceed by fixing some horizontal slice $y=a$ and pinching the $i+1$st and $i+2$nd red strands together to make a cup and cap; if for any $a\in [0,1]$ there is not exactly 1 black strand between these two reds at $y=a$, we get 0.

 On the other hand, we have a natural map $\psi\colon \bra_i\to T^\ell$ given by using the ``0-smoothing'' of the red crossing, that is slicing vertically through the red crossing in order to produce two strands with no crossing.

-This is obviously compatible with the relations, injective, and has image killed by $\phi$.
+This is obviously compatible with the relations and injective.
+It's image is killed by $\upsilon$, since doing the ``pinch'' at the $y$-value where the 0-smoothing occurs gives two red strands not separated by a black, and thus 0.
 Thus, we will complete the proof of Theorem \ref{comparison} by showing:

-\begin{lemma} The map $\psi$ induces an isomorphism $\bra_i\cong \ker \phi$. \end{lemma} \begin{proof} We can reduce to the case where $\ell=2$ using \cite[5.8 \& 6.19]{Webmerged}.
-Assuming $\ell=2$, this is a simple calculation; one simply notes that both $\bra_i$ and $\ker \phi$ are 4 dimensional.
-The left cellular basis of $\bra_i$ is given by
+\begin{lemma} The map $\psi$ induces an isomorphism $\bra_i\cong \ker \upsilon$. \end{lemma} \begin{proof} We can reduce to the case where $\ell=2$ using \cite[6.9 \& 7.19]{Webmerged}.
+Assuming $\ell=2$, this is a simple calculation; one simply notes that both $\bra_i$ and $\ker \upsilon$ are 4 dimensional.
+There is a basis of $\bra_i$ (compatible with the cellular filtration as a left module) which is given by

-These are sent under the map breaking open the crossing to 4 of the 5 basis vectors shown in Section \ref{sec:an-example}, and indeed, the last basis vector is sent to a generator of $\mathfrak{K}_i\otimes_{T^{\ell}} \dot {\mathfrak{K}}_i$. \end{proof}
+These are sent under the map breaking open the crossing to 4 of the 5 basis vectors shown in Section \ref{sec:an-example}, which necessarily span the kernel of $\upsilon$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{Khovanov}] Since Khovanov homology can be identified as a complex of sums of the empty tangle in $\mathcal{\dot{BN}}$, in any 2-representation of $\mathcal{\dot{BN}}$ this complex will act as tensor product with the Khovanov homology of the link.
-In particular, each link will give an endofunctor of $D^b(T^0\mmod)\cong D^b(\K\mmod)$ of the category of complexes of graded vector spaces up to quasi-isomorphism given by Khovanov homology. \end{proof}